How effective is an Oral Appliance?

 What is the best treatment for snoring?

-Are Dental Sleep Appliances comfortable to wear?
+Are oral appliances comfortable to wear?

 Is treatment covered by private health insurance?

-- A follow up assessment visit approximatelyÂ six weeks after fitting the appliance.
+- A follow-up review visit approximately four to six weeks after fitting the oral appliance,

-How long does a dental sleep appliance last?
+How long does an oral appliance last?